How to Compose a Follow-Up Release

 Provide the most up-to-date information in a follow-up release after an injury or casualty.

-A follow-up release goes beyond the initial release by providing the most up-to-date, relevant information that is allowed to be released to inform the public of an incident.
-It should get into the details that can be released at the time of the follow-up.
-One big thing to remember is that events change as new facts come to light.
+A follow-up release goes beyond the initial release by providing the most up-to-date, relevant information permitted for release to update the public about an incident.
+One important thing to remember is that events change as new facts come to light.
 Don’t rely on preliminary information.
 If facts have changed, use the new information.
+Several follow-up releases may be distributed after the initial release that ID victims, depending on the scope of the incident and when the next-of-kin notification occurs.

 Attention!